Pyoderma (Skin Infection) in Dogs & Cats

 Pets suffering from pyoderma can experience discomfort and pain.
 Seek a veterinarian as soon as you notice any of these common signs of skin infection.
 The longer the skin infection goes untreated, the more serious it will become.
 The skin will typically not clear on its own without proper treatment.

 Essential Tip: Call your veterinarian immediately if you notice any of the symptoms above.
-Essentials PetCare offers a Skin Package including a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication if necessary, for only $50.
-Book a visit now.
+Essentials PetCare offers a Skin Package including a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication if necessary, for only $60.

 Diagnosing Skin Infection in Your Pet